swapdisk/leapp-supplements/README.md

 Section containing details about how to contribute to the project.

 Before writing any code, familiarize yourself with the [Leapp project documentation](https://leapp.readthedocs.io/en/latest/).
 The section — [Creating your first actor](https://leapp.readthedocs.io/en/latest/first-actor.html) — is a good place to start.

+[Leapp Dashbaord](https://oamg.github.io/leapp-dashboard/#/) can also be a good tool to check already installed actors.
+Either to check if your developed actor already exists in the official [leapp-repository](https://github.com/oamg/leapp-repository.git) or to see if other actors could be incorporated into produce/consume steps of your actor.